quiqueck/Plex-ATV-Plugin/README.md

 ### SMFramework
 _This might not be required, but the Plex client does very often stay on the 'bleeding edge' with SMFramework._
 The `../Plex-ATV-Plugin/_contrib/SMFramework/Documentation` folder contains documentation on how to set up your environment and build a new version of SMFramework.

+Summary: you will need to download theos, dpkg, gnutar.
+Create a new symlink to gnutar,

 Make sure to install the new version on your Apple TV.